bobzgibb/NotedW/README.md

 ```
 The empty space will be filled with xml data.
 The page can be edited manually afterwards.
 To ensure the XML consistency, it is advised, to leave the BPMN codeblock unabridged.

+## Detailed help
+You can find more examples with some screenshots in the [docs](docs/index.md) folder.

 # Credits
 Many thanks to the
 - [marked](https://github.com/chjj/marked) project for the Markdown parser,